Definition of 'strait'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 In the narrow strait just one oil tanker sunk would halt shipping for months.
 Times, Sunday Times (2008)There were meant to be ten but five had to pull out because of financial straits.
 Times, Sunday Times (2011)When you were in dire straits she was superb.
 The Glasgow Girls (1994)The integrity of international sport is in dire straits.
 Times, Sunday Times (2016)People come up with the best ideas when they are in dire straits.
 POSITIVE THINKING: Everything you have always known about positive thinking but were afraid to put into practice (2001)What is not in dispute is that thousands of people in this part of the world are in dire straits.
 Times, Sunday Times (2011)It's not wrong to be in difficult straits.
 Christianity Today (2000)That's not to say that companies in financial straits always hire externally.
 Times, Sunday Times (2012)The country's rail capacity is squeezing into the narrowest straits in its history.
-Times, Sunday Times (2013)Four Seasons said that its financial straits would not affect the care of its residents.
-Times, Sunday Times (2015)Of course, a life on the strait and narrow is no life at all.
+Times, Sunday Times (2013)Of course, a life on the strait and narrow is no life at all.
 Times, Sunday Times (2013)The industry in America is in dire straits.
 Times, Sunday Times (2011)The cuts have been imposed by central Government because the economy is in dire straits.
 Times, Sunday Times (2013)How dare he enjoy himself with England in such dire straits!
 Times, Sunday Times (2007)He's in financial dire straits.
 Times, Sunday Times (2012)I am in dire financial straits, though not through overspending.
 The Sun (2014)No. At its narrowest point the strait is 28 miles wide.
-Times, Sunday Times (2012)When he was 6 his father was killed in a motorcycle accident, leaving his mother in financial straits.
-Times, Sunday Times (2006)No wonder we're in financial dire straits when we're so easily led into going along with it and spending money to vote.
+Times, Sunday Times (2012)No wonder we're in financial dire straits when we're so easily led into going along with it and spending money to vote.
 The Sun (2008)His administration has reached agreement with Beijing allowing regular direct flights for the first time in 60 years across the narrow straits that divide the bitter foes.
 Times, Sunday Times (2008)

 Trends of 'strait'